mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

 Deploy MLflow Model as a Local Inference Server
 ===============================================

-MLflow allows you to deploy your model as a local inference using just a single command.
+MLflow allows you to deploy your model as a locally using just a single command.
-This approach is ideal for lightweight applications or for testing your model locally before moving it to a production environment.
+This approach is ideal for lightweight applications or for testing your model locally before moving it to a staging or production environment.

-If you are new to MLflow model deployment, please read `MLflow Deployment <index.html>`_ first to understand the basic concepts of MLflow models and deployments.
+If you are new to MLflow model deployment, please read the guide on `MLflow Deployment <index.html>`_ first to understand the basic concepts of MLflow models and deployments.

 Deploying Inference Server